OfficeDev/outlook-dev-docs/docs/add-ins/get-set-or-add-recipients.md

 # Get, set, or add recipients when composing an appointment or message in Outlook

 The JavaScript API for Office provides asynchronous methods ([Recipients.getAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.Recipients#getasync-options--callback-), [Recipients.setAsync](https://docs.microsoft.com/javascript/api/outlook_1_5/office.Recipients#setasync-recipients--options--callback-), or [Recipients.addAysnc](https://docs.microsoft.com/javascript/api/outlook_1_5/office.Recipients#addasync-recipients--options--callback-)) to respectively get, set, or add recipients in a compose form of an appointment or message.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in [Create Outlook Add-ins for compose forms](compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in [Create Outlook add-ins for compose forms](compose-scenario.md).

 Some of the properties that represent recipients in an appointment or message are available for read access in a compose form and in a read form.
 These properties include  [optionalAttendees](https://docs.microsoft.com/javascript/office/objectmodel/requirement-set-1.5/Office.context.mailbox.item#optionalattendees-arrayemailaddressdetailsjavascriptapioutlook15officeemailaddressdetailsrecipientsjavascriptapioutlook15officerecipients) and [requiredAttendees](https://docs.microsoft.com/javascript/office/objectmodel/requirement-set-1.5/Office.context.mailbox.item#requiredattendees-arrayemailaddressdetailsjavascriptapioutlook15officeemailaddressdetailsrecipientsjavascriptapioutlook15officerecipients) for appointments, and [cc](https://docs.microsoft.com/javascript/office/objectmodel/requirement-set-1.5/Office.context.mailbox.item#cc-arrayemailaddressdetailsjavascriptapioutlook15officeemailaddressdetailsrecipientsjavascriptapioutlook15officerecipients), and  [to](https://docs.microsoft.com/javascript/office/objectmodel/requirement-set-1.5/Office.context.mailbox.item#to-arrayemailaddressdetailsjavascriptapioutlook15officeemailaddressdetailsrecipientsjavascriptapioutlook15officerecipients) for messages.